fssa-batch3/deepika.sriram__web_project/README.md

      1. You can see list of past appointments in history page.
    - Scenario - 2: User wants to see details of particular appointment.
      - Steps:
-     1. Click on view history button
+     1. Click on view history button in the particular appointment.
    - Expected result:
      1. You can see the details of the appointment.